rfshelley/Documentation/smartapp-developers-guide/parent-child-smartapps.rst

 - Think carefully about creating more than one level of parent-to-child relationships, as it may negatively impact usability and create unneeded complications.
 - Sharing ``state`` or ``atomicState`` between parent and child SmartApps is not currently supported.
+- The number of children a SmartApp may have is capped as documented in the :ref:`parent_child_count_limit`.

 ----